A Tiny Guide on Finding the Right Condom Fit

 Texture:

 Ribbed or dotted condoms can enhance pleasure for both partners.
 The added texture can stimulate sensitive areas, making the experience more enjoyable.
-Consider trying different textures to see which one you and your partner prefer.
+Consider trying different textures to discover which one you and your partner prefer.

 Lubrication: